GeoscienceAustralia/wagl/docs/source/invoking.rst

-Invoking gaip
+Invoking wagl
 =============

-The gaip workflow can be called directly from the command line.
+The wagl workflow can be called directly from the command line.
 It uses `luigi's command line tool <http://luigi.readthedocs.io/en/stable/command_line.html>`_ to execute the workflow for producing Analysis Ready Data (ARD).

-Three options are available for the gaip model workflow:
+Three options are available for the wagl model workflow:

 * **standard**; Executes both the *NBAR* (Surface Reflectance) and the *SBT* (Surface Brightness Temperature) workflows.
 * **nbar**; Executes only the *NBAR* (Surface Reflectance) workflow